-The absurdity and horror of three years as a hostage by Somali pirates is the theme of Michael Scott Moore’s new memoir as well as his thoughtful, gripping talks.
-He can discuss the cognitive skills needed to change to your approach toward any problem — real human freedom, as articulated by Stoics, Christians, and Buddhists.
+The absurdity and horror of three years as a hostage by Somali pirates is the theme of Michael Scott Moore’s latest book as well as his thoughtful, gripping talks.
+He’s an international speaker and bestselling author who can discuss the cognitive skills needed to change to your approach toward any problem — real human freedom, as articulated by Stoics, Christians, and Buddhists.

 An eye-opening experience for West Point cadets ...
 The Combating Terrorism Center at West Point is incredibly appreciative to Mr. Moore, who was a pleasure to host, for his willingness to share his important insights with the future leaders of the U.S. military.